Sustainable Living Actions

 Our learning guides show what you can do

-Read the learning guides on-screen or you can save the PDF to your computer for later reference or for printing.
+Read the learning guides on-screen or you can save the file to your computer for later reference or for printing.
 You can share them freely with your local Future Living Skills class/study group but as they are copyright material, you may not re-publish or sell them.

 Margaret uses a thermostat and a timer on her oil-filled radiator to control exactly when it turns on and off, so that this room is warm before she arrives, without wasting electricity.
 Sometimes getting the right technology is a better investment for comfort and efficiency, than relying on remembering to turn heaters on and off.
+If she was investing in replacement room heating the same amount of power consumed by a heat pump would provide up to three times as much heating because it is so much more efficient.
+EECA Energywise website explains why.

 Save on power bills